Byzantine-Works/EOS-Community/stripe-wallet/README.md

-# EOS-Stripe-Wallet
+# EOS-Payment-Terminal
-- EOS-Stripe-Wallet (skinny wallet)
+- EOS-Payment-Terminal
-Simple, intuitive, secure and "stripe" like embeddable widget for an universal crypto wallet built on the Byzantine API Gateway.
+Simple, intuitive and secure embeddable widget for an universal crypto wallet built on the Byzantine API Gateway.
 This fee-less wallet lowers the barriers for small businesses in accepting EOS and other crypto currencies.

 #Synopsis
 - Uses the Byzantine API Gateway, to abstract away on-chain integrations.
 Currently supports EOS and support for TRON, ADA, LISK, ETH, XLM and more DPOS ecosystems is in the works.